Causes Of Canker Sores In Children, Its Symptoms And Treatment

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-Canker sores in kids can be painful sores as they interfere with drinking and eating.
+Canker sores in kids can be painful and interfere with drinking and eating.
 These tiny, noncontagious lesions on the oral mucosal layer are also called aphthous ulcers or mouth ulcers.
 Most canker sores resolve on their own within one or two weeks (1).
 These may occur at any age but are more often seen in children and adolescents (2).
 Rinsing the mouth may help reduce the symptoms.
 However, it is recommended to consult a doctor and treat the underlying cause if your child keeps having canker sores.
 Continue reading to know more about canker sores’ causes, symptoms, treatment, and prevention and how to differentiate them from cold sores.

 In This Article